Maximilien Robespierre: 1789

 Following the forcible relocation of the King and National Constituent Assembly from Versailles to Paris, Robespierre lived at 30 Rue de Saintonge in Le Marais, a district with relatively wealthy inhabitants.
 He shared an apartment on the third floor with Pierre Villiers who was his secretary for several months.
 Robespierre associated with the new Society of the Friends of the Constitution, commonly known as the Jacobin Club.
 Among these 1,200 men, Robespierre found a sympathetic audience.
 Equality before the law was the keystone of the Jacobin ideology.
 Beginning in October and continuing through January he made several speeches in response to proposals for property qualifications for voting and officeholding under the proposed constitution.
 This was a position he vigorously opposed, arguing in a speech on 22 October the position that he derived from Rousseau: ... sovereignty resides in the people, in all the individuals of the people.
 Each individual therefore has the right to participate in making the law which governs him and in the administration of the public good which is his own.
-If not, it is not true that all men are equal in rights, that every man is a citizen.By the end of 1789, Robespierre had positioned himself as a defender of both the urban poor and disenfranchised rural classes, advocating for freedom of the press, civil rights for minorities, and opposition to martial law.
-His rising popularity reflected not only the radicalizing mood of the Revolution but also his growing skill in navigating the shifting political terrain of revolutionary France.
+If not, it is not true that all men are equal in rights, that every man is a citizen.